lifr0m/spproto-rs/README.md

 Chat with friends in a truly cryptographically secure way.

-Intended to work as 5th OSI layer usually on top of TCP/IP.
+Intended to work as 5th OSI layer, usually on top of TCP/IP.

 [Python version](https://github.com/lifr0m/spproto)